Chinmay090/Dartboard-Scorer/README.md

-# Dartboard-Scorer
+Dartboard Scorer
-A tool for automatically scoring images of a dartboard.
+This was done for the project component of the Digital Image Processing Course